 A map of the Udney Park Playing Fields site (pdf, 6.3 MB) is available for reference.

-Following the consultation the Planning Inspectorate will appoint an independent examiner to consider whether or not to recommend a Main Modification to the LGS designation of Udney Park Playing Fields, having regard to any representations made.
+The Planning Inspectorate appointed Inspector Paul Griffiths BSc (Hons) BArch IHBC to consider whether or not to recommend a Main Modification to the LGS designation of Udney Park Playing Fields, having regard to any representations made.

 If you would like more information, please contact the Local Plan Team.